2017-usfca-biol-395/cjnoack-analysis-report-02-rnaseq/Analysis_Report_02_RNASeq.md

 ![](Analysis_Report_02_RNASeq_files/figure-markdown_github-ascii_identifiers/make-barplot-of-smokingstatus-1.png)

-**Figure 2**: Using a figure to visualize smoking status between females and males based on average ages.
+**Figure 2**: A figure to visualize smoking status between females and males based on average ages.

 ![](Analysis_Report_02_RNASeq_files/figure-markdown_github-ascii_identifiers/make-pointplot-of-smokingstatus-1.png)

+**Figure 3**: The figure shows the abundance of females and males within certain cancer stages and mean ages.
+The clustering effect makes it visually better to understand than other figures.

 | gender | genename |  mean\_count|
 |:-------|:---------|------------:|